Are you looking for the official dress code for the Grand Palace in Bangkok?

-The Palace is quite far across town from our hotel, so we didn’t want to turn up wearing the wrong thing, and then be turned away on the door.
+The Grand Palace in Bangkok was quite far across town from our hotel, so we didn’t want to turn up wearing the wrong thing, and then be turned away on the door.

 Hopefully this blog post can help out anyone in the same shoes as us.
 I’ve included the official sign posting from the Palace, which can hopefully be of help too!